Murus Gallicus (game)

 Murus Gallicus (Latin for "Gallic Wall") is an abstract strategy game created in 2009 by Phil Leduc.
-The name Murus Gallicus is a reference to the stone walls used in the Gallic wars that took place in Gaul, now modern day France.
-The game has two win conditions that mimic Julius Caesar's strategy of surrounding the gauls.
-The first is breakthrough, reaching the other side of the board, and the second, stalemate, putting the opponent in a position where they cannot make a legal move.
+The name "Murus Gallicus" is a reference to the stone walls used in the Gallic wars that took place in Gaul, now modern day France.
+The game has two win conditions that mimic Julius Caesar's strategy of surrounding the Gauls.
+The first is breakthrough — reaching the other side of the board — and the second is stalemate — putting the opponent in a position where they cannot make a legal move.

 Rules

-Murus Gallicus is played on an 8x7 or 8x8 board with the First and Last Rank filled with stones stacked two high on each cell.
-One set is white, and one black.
-The white pieces are "Romans" and the Black pieces "Gauls."
+Murus Gallicus is played on an 8x7 or 8x8 board.
+One player plays white ("Romans"); the other black ("Gauls").
+Initially, each player's first rank is completely filled with towers in their color.
 The Romans move first.

-Movement
+Movement and capture

-There are two types of pieces in Murus Gallicus, a wall and a tower.
+There are two types of pieces in Murus Gallicus: walls (stacks of one stone) and towers (stacks of two).
+No stack may ever exceed two in height, nor contain pieces of both colors at once.

-A wall consists of a single stone, and cannot move.
-It can, however, block an opponent's movement.
+A wall consists of a single stone, and cannot move or capture.
+It can, however, block the movement of an enemy tower.

-A tower, consists of two stones stacked on top of each other.
-A tower can block an opponent like a wall, but it can also move in any direction, picking the whole stack up and placing a single stone on each empty space or allied wall it passes by.
-When a tower is moved no stones may be left behind, nor is a tower allowed to skip over any empty spaces without leaving behind a single stone.
-If a tower is distributed so that one of its pieces lands on an allied wall, the allied wall becomes a tower.
-The player may not place a stone onto an enemy stone, and they may not stack their pieces higher than two stones.
+A tower consists of two stones stacked on top of each other.
+A tower can "move" in any direction (orthogonal or diagonal) in a style similar to mancala: by picking up the whole stack and distributing a single stone to each empty space or allied wall through which the movement passes.
+When a tower is moved no stones may be left behind, nor is a tower allowed to skip over any empty space or allied wall without leaving behind a stone.
+Movement may not pass over (or into) an allied tower nor an enemy wall or tower.